shunyeka/mongo_queue/README.md

 ### Change Log:

+#### v0.0.7

+- Added mongo backward compatibility.
+The aggregate function was using lookup which is only available after Mongo 3.6 (Not avaialble in the DocumentDB), Modified lookup to use old syntax.

 #### v0.0.6

 - Added sleep and state feature while releasing a job.
 This provides a way to not pickup job until provided seconds and store state for long running jobs.